gromero/htm/README.md

 pc = tbegin. + 4 and (b) where a `trap` instruction was executed - in this example it's inside the HTM, just after the `beq` - the HTM failure handler - but could be anywhere else.

+### [threads09.c] (threads09.c)

+This test case demonstrates that given a number of nested HTM blocks, if any HTM transaction fails, then the first context (uc) will have a (nip) point to the most outer HTM failure handler. si->si_addr, nonetheless, still points fine to the primary cause of HTM failure, i.e to the trap instruction inside the most inner HTM transaction.